Signs You May Need A Clutch Repair

 What Is A Clutch?

 In simple terms, a clutch is the part of your car engine that engages and disengages the power transmission.
-It separates the engine from the wheels which allow you to change gear and come to a complete stop while the engine is still running.
+It separates the engine from the wheels which allows you to change gear and come to a complete stop while the engine is still running.

 How Does A Clutch Work?